dreamgrove/dreamgrove/data/blog/feral/compendium.mdx

     * !Bloodtalons!
 * Thrash’s snapshot can also be buffed by:
     * !236068|Moment of Clarity!
-* Shred’s snapshot can also be buffed by:
-    * !390772|Pouncing Strikes! procs (usually, though, !390772|Pouncing Strikes! is used on !Rake!)

 A bleed will ideally be applied only when 30% or less of the prior bleed remains.
 This triggers a mechanic known as “pandemic,” which is common to most damage over time spells.